 Make sure that your stomach expands as you take in each breath so that your breathing is deep rather than shallow.

 You may also want to have a series of mantras or affirmations ready as another anxiety technique, as positive self-talk can help you to move past any negative and anxious thoughts you have about returning to work.
 When putting together these mantras, think about the negative things that you tell yourself, and make sure your mantras are the direct opposite to these.
 Some to think about including are:

 - I am strong and can get through difficult times

 - It is okay to feel like this

 This self-talk can help you to overcome your negative thoughts, and recognise your positives and strengths, all of which will help you as you return to work.

 Seek professional treatment for anxiety if you feel it is needed

-If your anxiety and the symptoms that you are experiencing continue to have a dramatic impact on your life, or seem to be worsening over time, it is important that you seek professional support.
+If your anxiety symptoms that you are experiencing continue to have a dramatic impact on your life, or seem to be worsening over time, it is important that you seek professional help & support.
 Some of us need an extra bit of help when it comes to managing our symptoms, and that is okay.

 You may want to talk to your GP as they will be able to provide you with advice, and refer you for specialist treatment if appropriate.
 At Priory, we are also able to provide you with access to anxiety treatment at this time.
-Assessments and therapy are available through our online therapy service - Priory Connect - and our residential treatment programmes are still available across our private healthcare hospitals, where our practices have been adapted so that we are able to continue safely providing mental health support.
+Assessments and therapy are available through our online therapy service, and our residential treatment programmes are still available across our private healthcare hospitals, where our practices have been adapted so that we are able to continue safely providing mental health support.
 We have also resumed face-to-face therapy at some of our hospitals and wellbeing centres.